Last Updated: February 16, 2025

 - Some graduate programs may require a GRE subject score.

 - There are GRE Subject Tests which measure the student's excellence in a particular subject.
-The subjects offered by the GRE are Biology, Literature in English, Mathematics, Physics, and Psychology.
+The subjects offered by the GRE are Mathematics, Physics, and Psychology.

-- After the exam, students can send their free score report to up to four universities.
+- After the exam, candidates can send their free score report to up to four universities.
 Additional reports can be sent for a cost by using the ScoreSelect option.

 Why is the GRE Needed?

-Candidates planning to pursue a graduate degree (Master's or Ph.D.) might need to take the GRE, especially if they plan to study abroad in an English-speaking country.
-Most colleges now accept the GRE for MBA programs instead of GMAT, and some Law programs also accept GRE scores instead of LSAT scores.
-For some colleges/programs, it's an optional test, but all the same, it is highly recommended for international students.
+Candidates planning to pursue a graduate degree (Master's or Ph.D.) might need to take the GRE.
+Most Business schools now accept the GRE for MBA programs instead of GMAT, and most Law programs also accept GRE scores instead of LSAT scores.
+For some colleges/programs, it's an optional test, but all the same, it is highly recommended for candidates looking to pursue higher education.

-Achieving a decent GRE score is not mandatory for applying to colleges most of the time.
+Taking the GRE is not mandatory for applying to some colleges.
 However, having the score report increases the chances of getting admission since it shows the student's dedication and acts as an extra marker through which they can assess the abilities of the student in question.

 Cost of Taking GRE